The ATLAS Inner Detector Trigger performance in pp collisions at 13 TeV during LHC Run 2: High-level trigger tracking performance

 Because of the much larger radius of the outer SCT layer, the transition between barrel and endcap for tracks in the SCT begins much earlier in pseudorapidity, around $|\eta|=1.2$.
 The four double layers of the barrel are responsible for the mean of eight SCT clusters in the barrel region, and the nine additional wheels in each endcap allow the tracks to maintain a mean of eight of more clusters out to the maximum acceptance at $|\eta|=2.5$.
 It is largely the transition from SCT barrel to endcap which is responsible for the structure in the resolutions as the tracks transition from pure barrel hits, to a combination of barrel and endcap hits, and finally, to purely endcap hits for $|\eta|>1.6$.
 The small asymmetry between positive and negative pseudorapidities is due to small asymmetries in the detector conditions regarding the detector response and non-operational modules.

-The structure of the TRT is somewhat different\emdash there are two barrel sections with only axial straws providing only $r$--$\phi$ hit information, and the two endcaps which provide only $z$--$\phi$ information.
+The structure of the TRT is somewhat different\emdash there are two barrel sections with only axial straws providing only $r$--$\phi$ hit information -- and two TRT endcaps which provide only $z$--$\phi$ information.
 The $z$ position for the end of the TRT barrel is approximately the same as for the SCT barrel, and the endcaps extend to approximately the same maximum $z$ position as the SCT endcaps, such that tracks with $|\eta|>2.1$ have few or no TRT hits.
+The drop in hit multiplicity for $|\eta|$ around 0.8 is predominantly due to the transition from the barrel to the endcap TRT at $\pm$800\,mm in $z$.
 A small number of tracks at all pseudorapidities also have no TRT hits.
 This is more likely for tracks with low transverse momentum, such that the contribution of tracks with no TRT hits reduces the apparent mean hit multiplicity over all tracks and is responsible for the lower mean TRT multiplicity for the lower \pt muon trigger.

 In general, the track hit multiplicities are broadly similar for all signatures for full-length tracks.
 There is a notable exception, however, for electron candidates where the hit multiplicities can be affected by bremsstrahlung.
-This is discussed in a subsequent section.
+This is discussed in Section~\ref{sec:egamma}.